Updated November 4, 2021 . AmFam Team

-Whether it’s your wedding ring, a pair of earrings or your grandfather’s pocket watch, your jewelry is more than just an expensive accessory — it tells stories and holds memories.
-It’s why you keep your collection in a safe place, and wear each piece with care.
+Whether it’s your engagement ring, a pair of earrings or your grandfather’s pocket watch, your jewelry is more than just an expensive accessory — it tells stories and holds memories.
+It’s why you keep your collection in a safe place and wear each piece with care.
 Because your jewelry means so much, we offer extra insurance coverage to make sure every piece in your possession is protected.
 This is what’s called itemized personal property coverage with selectable coverage types and limits.

 If you think your jewelry is already covered by your home, condo or renters insurance policy, you’re right — partially.
-Most homeowners policies cover jewelry, but the insurance coverage is limited due to the fact that jewelry can carry such high values in such small packages.
+Most homeowners policies cover jewelry, but the insurance coverage is limited since jewelry can carry such high values in such small packages.

-That’s why most insurance companies put a dollar limit on the amount of coverage they automatically include in their policies.
-Your homeowners personal property coverage will typically cover between $1,000 and $2,000 total for all of your jewelry combined.
-And your deductible will more than likely impact the amount you receive on a claim, so it’s a good idea to plan to have some savings set aside to cover any gaps.
-This way you can afford to replace your jewelry following a claim.
+Your homeowners personal property coverage will typically cover between $1,000 and $2,000 total for all your jewelry combined.
+Your deductible will more than likely impact the amount you receive on a claim.
+We recommend putting some savings aside, so this way you can afford to replace your jewelry following a claim.

 Common types of jewelry covered by your home insurance policy include: